LilyWu0719/LilyWu0719/README.md

-Hi there, WebGoat is my mid-term report, Git and Yara rules is my final report.
+Hi there, WebGoat is my mid-term report, git and YARA rules are my final report.